ivadomed/ivadomed/docs/source/one_class_segmentation_2d_unet.rst

     Epoch 1 training loss: -0.0420.
     Epoch 1 validation loss: -0.0507.

-After 100 epochs on the spinal cord segmentation dataset provided, the dice score on the validation set should be ~90%.
+After 100 epochs (see `num_epochs` in the configuration file) on the provided spinal cord segmentation dataset, the dice score on the validation set should be ~90%.
 It is recommended to do the training on GPU, but if no GPUs are available, the training will be run on CPU.

 Evaluate model performance on the testing sub-dataset
 -----------------------------------------------------